ETspielberg/counter-retrieval/README.md

 # Counter Retrieval Service

 This microservice provides functionalities to retrieve usage data in a basic COUNTER-like format from SUSHI interfaces or from uploaded files.
+Data are stored in flattened database tables.

+Currently implemented are journal report 1, book reports 1 and 2 and database reports

+## Structure
-It comprises of Spring Batch services and several repositories.
+The service comprises of a Spring Batch service and several repositories.
+It can be deployed in a microservice architecture.
 It uses three databases:

 - The default datasource stores the SUSHI-Profiles, log-data and Spring Batch data.
 - The second one ("data") is used to store the retrieved usage data.